Teapartyzs/Teapartyzs/README.md

 ### My name is Raka Ryandra Guntara.

-I'm an active student at Universitas Pendidikan Indonesia with study program Software Engineering, my field is Android Programming but I have tried some Web stuff..
+I'm recent graduate at Universitas Pendidikan Indonesia with study program Software Engineering, my field is Android Programming but I have tried some Web stuff..

 What can I do ? :
 - Android Native